20 Fun and Easy EFL Icebreakers for Beginner Students: Step-by-Step Guide

 Story Chain

-• Start a story with a sentence (e.g., “Once upon a time, there was a little boy”).
+Start a story with one sentence (“Once upon a time, there was a little boy”).
+Each student adds the next sentence, continuing the story around the room.

 Charades